Last Updated: 7/28/18 – with a map!

 2 Restaurants in old Super Jen building (lunch & dinner)

 There are a couple of places in the old Super Yen building to get coffee, snacks, pizza, fried chicken, ice cream, and other foods.
 The food is okay.
-The chicken from the chicken place is heavy on cumin and can be very greasy.
-It is poplar with the student crowd.
+The chicken from the American Fried Chicken place is heavy on cumin and can be very greasy.
+Both places are poplar with the student crowd.

 It is across the street from Colegio de San Antonio (K-12 school) and next to Andrea’s Internet café (which is also the best place in Puerto to use a computer, get copies, and buy office supplies).
 It is open until 7:30 – 8pm most nights.